Loading...

 Electromagnetic Mind - Principal

-Main theory and layers of a conscious field in different scales
+Main theory and layers of a conscious field at different scales

 Pablo Andueza Munduate